Charlie Cameron (footballer, born 1994): Brisbane

-After helping the Brisbane Lions to reach the finals from 2019 to 2022, he had gained a reputation for his ferocious efforts in front of goal.
-His finest hour came in the semi-final of the 2022 AFL season against the Melbourne Demons, when he marked the ball in the dying minutes of the game just inside the boundary line and converted the set shot to set up the Brisbane Lions for a miracle win against the reigning premiers.
+Cameron helped the Brisbane Lions reach the finals from 2019 to 2022.
 In April 2022, Cameron was subjected to racial abuse.
 The incident was being investigated by AFL's integrity unit.
+In the semi-final of the 2022 AFL season against the Melbourne Demons, he marked the ball in the dying minutes of the game just inside the boundary line and converted the set shot to advance the Lions to the preliminary final.

 Cameron kicked a goal in the 2023 Grand Final to put the Lions ahead of Collingwood with just minutes remaining, but ultimately Brisbane lost the game.

-During 2024, Cameron made an "easy decision" to sign a three-year contract extension, effectively agreeing to finish his career at the Lions.
-Cameron was part of the Brisbane Lions 2024 premiership winning team, kicking a goal in a 60 point victory over the Sydney Swans during his third grand final.
+In July 2024, Cameron signed a three-year contract extension with the Lions.
+He went on to help the Lions win the 2024 AFL premiership, kicking a goal in a 60-point Grand Final victory over the Sydney Swans.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.